-Depending on the results of our Phase 2 pediatric study, we intend to conduct a Phase 3 pediatric study.
-In our meeting with the United States Food and Drug Administration, or FDA, the FDA agreed that blinded radiographic assessments of changes in bone abnormalities, i.e. rickets and bowing, and changes in growth may be used as primary endpoint measures in a potential Phase 3 study in pediatric patients.
+Depending on the final results of our Phase 2 pediatric study, we intend to conduct a Phase 3 pediatric study.
+In our meetings with the United States Food and Drug Administration, or FDA, and EMA, the regulatory agencies agreed that blinded radiographic assessments of changes in bone abnormalities, i.e. rickets and bowing, and changes in growth may be used as primary endpoint measures in pediatric patients.
 The FDA also indicated that a Phase 3 study in pediatric patients could be open-label, but recommended inclusion of a standard of care control arm for comparison on a non-inferiority basis.
-We expect that the final design of a pediatric Phase 3 study would be determined once sufficient safety and efficacy data are available and after further consultation with the FDA
+We expect that the final design of a pediatric Phase 3 study would be determined once sufficient safety and efficacy data are available and after further consultation with the FDA.
+In discussions with the EMA, the agency indicated that a filing for conditional approval may be possible based on data from the 40-week interim analysis from the pediatric Phase 2 study and from the completed Phase 1/2 and ongoing Phase 2b studies in adults, provided that there is a positive benefit-risk profile and with the obligation to conduct confirmatory studies.
+We will determine whether to file for conditional approval after we evaluate the pediatric Phase 2 40-week data.

 Given the high turnover and growth of bone during childhood and the critical role phosphate plays in bone growth, pediatric XLH patients have the highest morbidity and potential for benefit in a shorter timeframe.
 This is consistent with third-party data regarding enzyme replacement therapy in hypophosphatasia, which is another genetic bone disease with poor bone mineralization related to phosphate metabolism caused by a different, unrelated mechanism.
-We continue to develop KRN23 in adults with XLH.
+We are also continuing to develop KRN23 in adults with XLH.
 We initiated a long-term, open-label Phase 2b extension study of KRN23 in adult XLH patients who had previously participated in the studies conducted by KHK.
-We also plan to initiate a randomized, double-blind, placebo-controlled study of KRN23 in adult XLH patients in the second half of 2015.
+Based on discussions with the FDA and EMA, we plan to initiate a Phase 3 randomized, double-blind, placebo-controlled study in approximately 120 adult XLH patients and a Phase 3 open-label bone biopsy study in evaluating osteomalacia in approximately ten adult XLH patients by the end of 2015.
+The planned primary endpoint for the larger study will be serum phosphorus levels at 24 weeks.
+We expect that the Brief Pain Inventory patient-reported outcome will be a key secondary endpoint.